 It is anticipated that each area will continue to adhere to pre-existing local arrangements for the supply of methotrexate injection and ancillary products, and for the disposal of cytotoxic waste.
 See local Sharps Disposal and Prescribing Sharps Bins on FP10 guidance HERE.

-Where patient care is transferred from one specialist service or GP practice to another, a new shared care agreement must be completed.
-Ensure that the specialist is informed in writing of any changes to the patient's GP or their contact details.
+Where patient care is transferred from one specialist service or GP practice to another, a new

+15. References Back to top